 What is inbound sales?

-Inbound sales is a lead generation strategy used where the prospects seek out the sales rep. The prospects have engaged with your content and are likely to convert into customers.
+Inbound sales is a lead generation strategy used where the prospects seek out the sales rep. The prospects have engaged with your content and will likely convert into customers.

 The lead generation associated with inbound sales comes from various marketing campaigns that create demand.
 In most inbound sales cases, the prospect is searching for a solution to a pain point.

 Liam Bartholemew, Global Head of Demand Generation at Cognism outlines how to create demand without gated content in the clip below 🎬